Health Data & Reports

 The Drug Death Reports provide an overview of accidental drug overdose deaths occurring in Clark County.

-Previous Drug Death Reports:
+Previous Overdose Fatality Reports:

-The Youth Risk Behavior Survey (YRBS) is a survey that monitors health risk behaviors that contribute to the leading causes of death and disability among 9th-12th grade students.
+The Youth Risk Behavior Survey (YRBS) is a survey that monitors health risk behaviors that contribute to the leading causes of death and disability among 7th-12th grade students.
 Topics include behaviors that contribute to unintentional injuries and violence, sexual behaviors, alcohol and drug use, tobacco use, dietary behaviors, physical activity, and the prevalence of obesity and asthma.

 - 2021 County Wide Middle School Report